 '''

-./agentadmin --uninstall
+./agentadmin --uninstall or

-or

 '''

-'''

 ./agentadmin --uninstallAll

-'''

-These two commands are different in that the --uninstallAll option removes all configured instances of the agent.
+where --uninstall removes one instance of the agent, and --uninstallAll removes all configured instances of the agent.

 After you issue one of the preceding commands, the uninstallation program launches and presents you with the first prompt as illustrated in the following section.